Sales Compensation

 Before rollout, prepare a short explainer document that covers:

 Then do a live walkthrough.
-SEs are detail-focused, they’ll want clarity on edge cases.
-Be transparent, open to feedback, and ready to explain why this model benefits both the company and the SE team.
+SEs are detail-focused; they will want clarity on edge cases.
+Be transparent, open to feedback, and ready to explain why the model benefits both the company and the SE team.

 4. Pilot Before You Scale